The Effects Of Family Separation On Mental Health

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Family separation can have long-term effects on children, parents, and caregivers, even if the family is reunited.
-For some, time does not appear to heal these wounds.
-Understanding these impacts may be a step toward finding support and understanding after experiencing separation.
+Family separation can have long-term effects on children, parents, and caregivers, even if the family is eventually reunited.
+For some, time does not appear to heal these negative effects of family separation on mental health.
+Understanding family separation trauma in the context of immigration law and ICE may be a step toward finding support and understanding after experiencing separation.
+Therapy, whether in person or online, can serve as a supportive resource.

 Family separation can be a traumatic event for parents and children.
 In children, these traumatic events are often categorized using the adverse childhood events (ACEs) scale.
-ACEs, like childhood abuse, separation, or other traumas, are linked to several adverse mental and physical health effects.
+ACEs, like childhood abuse, separation, or other traumas, can be linked to several adverse mental and physical health effects.

 Functional impairment

 Childhood trauma can disrupt neurological development and negatively affect emotional, social, and cognitive functioning.
 Children who experience trauma may have sleeping difficulties and heightened fear responses.
 They may cry, cling to a trusted adult, or exhibit aggressive behavior.
-Regression is also common, which occurs when children revert to an earlier stage of child development.
+Regression is also common and can describe a phenomenon when children revert to an earlier stage of child development.

 Traumatic stress